 Learn from every audition.

-From the former K-pop stars, we spoke to it took an average of 8-10 auditions before they got accepted.
+From the former K-pop stars we spoke to, it took on average 8-10 auditions before they got accepted.
 This is because they got a lot of valuable feedback from producers and judges.
-Make sure to take what they say and incorporate it into your next audition.
+Therefore, make sure to take what they say and incorporate it into your next audition.
 If you pass an audition, you will need to pass some more (usually 2-3 more).
 Then you will become a trainee and with a lot of hard work will be on your way to becoming a K-pop star.
 It is a good rule that after 20 auditions and you have made zero progress, that is a clear early sign you won’t make it.

 How to be a K-pop Entertainment Influencer